 In addition, a parent may be ordered to:

-- Contribute to unreimbursed medical expenses
+- Contribute to medical expenses that were not reimbursed

 - Carry the children on his or her medical insurance

 - Contribute to child care costs

 - And more, depending on the family circumstances

 LEGAL COUNSEL CAN BE CRUCIAL

 Maryland child support laws and the guidelines are very complex and it is smart for anyone facing a divorce with children in Maryland to consult with an experienced family lawyer early on in order to understand what a child support award is likely to look like, and to plan a negotiation and trial strategy, if necessary.